Khalid (singer): 2014–2017: American Teen

 He sold out every venue on his 21-city January–February 2017 Location Tour, including the 1,500-capacity Tricky Falls in El Paso.
 Following the completion of the tour, his debut studio album American Teen was released on March 3, 2017.
 The album received critical acclaim and Grammy Award nominations for Best Urban Contemporary Album and Best R&B Song (for "Location"), at the 2018 ceremony.
 On October 24, 2017, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling over 1,000,000 in combined pure sales and album-equivalent units.

 In 2017, Khalid won a VMA Award for Best New Artist.
 Khalid made his television debut performing "Location" on The Tonight Show Starring Jimmy Fallon on March 15, 2017, backed by the Roots.
-His song "Angels" was featured on the ABC drama series Grey's Anatomy in the episode entitled "Don't Stop Me Now", which aired April 27, 2017.
+His song "Angels" was featured on the ABC drama series Grey's Anatomy in the episode titled "Don't Stop Me Now", which aired April 27, 2017.
 In September 2018, El Paso Mayor Dee Margo Friday presented Khalid with the key to the City of El Paso.

 Khalid's next single was a collaboration with American DJ Marshmello titled "Silence", which was released on August 11, 2017, via RCA Records.
 The song appeared on the Top 200 in over 28 countries.
 It topped the Dance charts in Australia, the United Kingdom, and the United States, and charted in the Top 10 of more than fifteen countries such as Germany, Sweden and Norway.
 It also appeared on the year-end charts of Hungary, Denmark, Austria, Belgium, and the Netherlands.
 Additionally, it was certified 5× Platinum by the RIAA and platinum or multiplatinum in many countries including the United Kingdom, Germany, Belgium, New Zealand, Canada, Sweden, Australia, and others.